 Though if you have extra time, I would highly recommend visiting Diamond Beach and its sweeping views!
 It is one of the most beautiful beaches on Nusa Penida but swimming is advised against because of the strong currents.

-If you head over to Nusa Ceningan and Nusa Lembongan, make sure you check out Devil’s Tear and the Blue Lagoon.
+If you head over to the other Nusa Islands such as Nusa Ceningan and Nusa Lembongan, make sure you check out Devil’s Tear and the Blue Lagoon.
 Both of those places are some of the most beautiful places in Nusa Lembongan and Nusa Ceningan, respectively.

 Where to Stay in Nusa Penida

-Choosing the right place to stay in Nusa Penida is imperative for having a good stay.
+Choosing the right accommodation in Nusa Penida is imperative for having a good stay.
 That is because infrastructure is really lacking and you want your accommodation to be able to supply you with all the things you need.

-In general, the northern part of Nusa Penida is better to stay as it is closer to the harbor and has more establishments there.
-Here’s a complete guide on where to stay in Nusa Penida.
+In general, the northern part of Nusa Penida near Tojapakeh is a better place to stay as it is closer to the harbor and has more establishments there.
+For more information, make sure you check out our complete guide on where to stay in Nusa Penida.

 Best Hostel in Nusa Penida – Nuansa Penida